 Does Your Brand Meet Customer Expectations for Sustainability, Ethical Behavior, and Altruism?

 A lot of brands – especially young brands – are tapping into the business behaviors that are guiding buying decisions for a growing majority of consumers today: sustainability, charity, and ethical, community-forward business activities and values.
+When you develop your brand, these goals should be part of your focus.

-We know a trend toward sustainability, ethics, and community involvement isn’t new.
+Why?
+First, we know a trend toward sustainability, ethics, and community involvement isn’t new.
 Consumers have increasingly gravitated toward brands that tell a compelling, feel-good story, especially one that supports the greater good and connects on an emotional level with their own personal views.

 But the pandemic pushed consumer preference for sustainable, ethical, and altruistic brands even further.
 A 2021 Mintel study lists Collective Empowerment, Coming Together, and Sustainable Spaces among the top consumer preferences amplified by COVID-19.
 The biggest shift is that it’s no longer just about telling a good brand story, but the actions to back it up.

-Developing Your Brand for a Lifestyle Vs. a Trend
+Develop Your Brand for a Lifestyle Vs. a Trend

 Consumers demand and expect companies to not just offer products and services that fall in line with sustainability, ethical practices, and community-focused actions, but to embrace those values as a lifestyle.